sgsutcliffe/Gut-Bacterial-Communities-of-Healthy-Individuals-Resilient-to-Prophage-Induction-by-Antibiotics/2_BacterialAnalysis/README.md

 I have decided to do a little experiment.
 Initially, I had been planning on aligning all the reads of an individual to their assembled contigs for
 for bacterial binning but after talking to a colleague maybe per sample coverage file might give different bins.
 I will make a second bacterial binning
 folder for it 3_Experimental_bacterial_binning.

+For storage sake I deleted .sam files for bowtie2 after making bam files.
+To save on space.

 ## Files